 We first develop an abstract class (compiler) that defines the algorithm of a compiler.
 The operations done by the compiler are collecting the source of the code written in a program language and then compiling it to get the object code (binary format).
 We define these steps as the collectSource() and compileToObject() abstract methods and also define the run() method that is responsible for executing the program.
-The algorithm is defined by the compileAndRun() method, which internally calls the collectSource(), compileToObject(), and run() methods to define the algorithm of the compiler.
+The algorithm is defined by the compileToObject(), and run() methods to define the algorithm of the compiler.
 The iOSCompiler concrete class now implements the abstract methods and compiles/runs the Swift code on the iOS device.